Jolak5/kanban-copy/books/m4_full_website_v1_1.md

 - Make sure that when you click on any of the links, the main area changes to display only one of the three content sections.
 (Hint: you can simply add and remove CSS classes to display or hide the content.)
 - To change the contents of the page, don't use any library or framework, use only plain JavaScript and CSS.
--  **You need to use pair-programming for this project.
-We will check to see if both partners submitted code by looking at the commit history for each project.
-Therefore you need to use only one repository for your pair-programming group.**

 ### Need a big picture?

 Remind me about [the big picture of this project](https://github.com/microverseinc/curriculum-javascript/blob/main/books/sneak_peek_v1_1.md).

+## Work and submission mode

+You should implement the above requirements only in **one repository** in your pair-programming group.
+You should ask for a review and submit this activity **on behalf of your pair-programming group.**

 ## Code review